Tag Archives: grounds for divorce

 What is to be done?
 Jesus said, “Do not think that I came to bring peace on the earth; I did not come to bring peace, but a sword” (Matthew 10:34).
 When saints are unequally yoked the sword of Christ separates these unions.
 How?
 Saints and worldlings are ill fit for one another.
 Jesus warned believers, “If the world hates you, you know that it has hated Me before it hated you.
 If you were of the world, the world would love you as its own; but because you are not of the world, but I chose you out of the world, because of this the world hates you” (John 15:18-19).
 The “sword of Christ” is a natural process.
 Saints and the “natural man” are so ill fit for one another that the hatred coming from the natural man causes the broken relationship.

 Unfortunately, the doctrinal position of most of the church on marital divorce has forced saints in unequally yoked marriages to rebel against nature and the sword of Christ.
-These poor brothers and sisters hang on to these vile relationships just like a cowboy hangs on to a raging steer.
-Marriages often called “unequally yoked” are often not so at all because neither married partner is actually born-again.
-However, when one of the marriage partners is truly born-again, then that saint, being one with God, must not drag a child of Satan into their union with God.
+These poor brothers and sisters hang on to these vile relationships like a cowboy hangs on to a raging steer.
+Note: Marriages often called “unequally yoked” are often not so at all because neither married partner is actually born-again.
+However, whenever just one of the marriage partners is truly born-again, then that saint, being one with God, must not drag a child of Satan into their union with God even if that child of Satan calls themselves a Christian.
+Being part of the Christian “Religion” and being regenerate are not the same.
+It is possible to be both, or neither or Christian by religion, but not by regeneration.

-If this is you, then read the article titled “1 Corinthians 7:12-16 In Context Strengthens the Case for Unequally Yoked Divorce Found In 2 Corinthians 6:14-7:1.”
+If you are regenerate or born-again, but your spouse shows no positive evidence of being saved, then read the article titled “1 Corinthians 7:12-16 In Context Strengthens the Case for Unequally Yoked Divorce Found In 2 Corinthians 6:14-7:1.”

 Heavenly Father, help these your loved ones find the peace that You intended for them all the while.
 In the blessed name of Christ Jesus we pray.
 Amen.